coderbyheart/nordicwebinar2020/slides.md

 :::notes

-A device needs to send its sensor readings (like position, temperature) and information about it's health to the backend, first an foremost is the battery level a critical health indicator.
+A device needs to send its sensor readings (like position, temperature) and information about its health to the backend, first an foremost is the battery level a critical health indicator.
 This data is considered the device state.

 Because we want to always be able to quickly see the latest state of the device,